 Assist with pollination

 Insects have pollinated flowers for hundreds of millions of years.
-Insects are attracted to plants for a few reasons; their aroma, their colour, or their structure.
+Insects are attracted to plants for a few reasons; their aroma, their color, or their structure.
 The scent is the biggest attractor by far for insects, and because the oil gives plants their unique scent, it attracts them and aids pollination.

 They help plants win their evolutionary ‘competition’

 Oils in plants help them to release chemicals that prevent competing plants or vegetation from growing around them.
 Plants will compete for soil nutrients and the ideal position to get light from the sun.
 Compounds in the oils can help to ensure the plant’s survival ahead of other species.

 They help to protect them from insects and other animals

 Plants need to protect themselves from predators, just like animals do.
 Plants use chemical compounds to deter insects and other animals from coming close to them.
 Many of these chemicals are natural insect repellents.
 The oils are useful in helping the plants to survive in harsh environments where there can be any number of threats to their survival.
 This is important for protecting biodiversity.